-If you're looking to get into console-based sim racing, then the PlayStation 4 is a strong place to be.
+If you're looking to get into console-based sim racing, then the PS4 and PS5 are strong places to be.
 Not only does Sony have a strong first-party title in Gran Turismo, but it's well supported by third-party offerings like F1 and Project Cars.
 To take your experience to the next level, a wheel is a sound investment, and the good news is that there are some really awesome choices for the PlayStation.
 This includes the Thrustmaster T300 RS GT, which is the best option for most people.

 Best Overall: Thrustmaster T300 RS GT